Glareone/CKAD-Kubernetes-for-developers/README.md

 </details>

 # Ingress.
+Controller

 <details>
 <summary>NetworkPolicy.
 Ingress & Egress.
 Directions.
 Connections.
 Managing Networking.
 Firewall between pods and namespaces.
 Web->Database pods Access, Example</summary>

 ## General info
-  * A Network Policy is like a firewall.
+  * A NetworkPolicy is like a firewall.
   * By default, all pods can reach one another.
   * Network isolation can be configured to block traffic to pods by running pods in dedicated namespaces.
   * Between namespaces by default there is no traffic, unless routing has been configured.